 They replanted their first vines in 2008 and had their first productive harvest four years later, in 2012.
 With a focus exclusively on the local grapes, they work with the renowned whites (namely Albariño, Treixadura, Loureira and Caiño Branco) but also with the less known indigenous reds – Sousón, Caiño Longo, Brancellao and Ferrón.
 They have indeed gained a solid reputation for the precision and expressiveness of their reds, some of which are in sharp decline in the region and risk extinction.

-As part of this commitment to terroir and grape expressiveness, Diego follows organic and biodynamic principles, but is pragmatic when it comes to certification.
-He acknowledges that the disease pressure in the region is immense, due to humidity, and some preventive measures are needed (mildew almost ruined their entire crop in 2016…)
+As part of this commitment to terroir and grape expressiveness, Diego follows organic and biodynamic principles.
+But he is pragmatic when it comes to certification: he acknowledges that the disease pressure in the region is immense, due to humidity, and some preventive measures are needed (mildew almost ruined their entire crop in 2016…)

-Just one hour inland from Galicia’s western coast, Cume do Avia´s vineyard benefit from the trademark Atlantic influence.
+Just one hour inland from Galicia’s western coast, Cume do Avia’s vineyards benefit from the trademark Atlantic influence.
 But a crucial part of their wines’ character is the minerality that is imparted, intensely and distinctively, by each of the different terroir that cross their plots.
 From granite to schist, slate or clay, eacxh plot has unique and most interesting geological profile.
 As their vines gain maturity, the complexity they can harness from these vineyards is finally coming into their own.